-The Witch’s sledge got stuck in the mud and slush 24 times before she gave up and decided to walk.
-2/3 of those times, the Witch made Edmund get out and help push.
-How many times did Edmund have to push the sledge?
+The witch’s sledge got stuck in the mud and slush 24 times before she gave up and decided to walk.
+2/3 of those times, she made her prisoner get out and help push.
+How many times did the witch’s prisoner have to push the sledge?

 Bar diagrams are almost like magic for fraction (and later, percent) problems, because the “whole” bar can represent ANY amount.
 The process of cutting the whole amount into fractional pieces is clearly related to division, and the picture of the bar communicates what is happening more clearly than an abstract equation like ever could: